bobbin-rs/bobbin-cli/README.md

 *Note:* Many development boards support OpenSDA, which allows a choice of firmware to be installed.
 Debug probes may support CMSIS-DAP, DAPLINK, J-Link and PEMicro firmware variants.
 Be sure to upgrade to the most recent firmware available, and ensure that a variant supporting OpenOCD (CMSIS-DAP/DAPLINK) or J-Link is installed.
+Please see [Upgrading Development Board Firmware](FIRMWARE.md).

 ### Development Boards with Flash Loader Support